Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 For both 4.x and 5.x you will have to `expo install` a series of dependencies that are listed on the documentation.
 You will likely get a number of erroneous imports, be sure to check the documentation for importing the different types of navigators.
 This is especially important if you are using any kind of Tab Navigation.
 Don't worry about the navigation options, while some have changed a bit, these will not cause the app to crash.

-While the following may not hold true if you decide to upgrade to 5.x, but if you correctly update your imports and package you may notice the following error: "Invariant Violation: requireNativeComponent: "RNCSafeAreaView" was not found in the UIManager.".
+While the following may not hold true if you decide to upgrade to 5.x, but if you correctly update your imports and packages you may notice the following error: "Invariant Violation: requireNativeComponent: "RNCSafeAreaView" was not found in the UIManager.".
 In my research, I found this was a conflict between one of the react-navigation sub packages, and the version of the expo SDK.
 In other words, react-navigation won't work on any SDK version that isn't 36.
 That means the next two upgrade will be done blind without having a functional app in between.

 ## 34 to 35